TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 Details:

 1. `const xref = new Catalog_Search_Objects_Cross_Reference()`
-2. `xref.id("some id").id("some other id") ...`
+2. `xref.addId("some id").addId("some other id") ...`
 3. `xref.items()` // you can also chain this on to the previous step as long as it is last
 4. `await xref.request`
 5. `console.log(xref.delivery)`

+Adding IDs:\
+simply call .addId("the id you want toadd")
+You can chain on as many as you want or call it multiple times from different lines.
+It's all the same.

-Item types:
+Item types:\
 You can chain these, as many times as you like.
 But only the one at the very end of the whole chain will work.
+Which means that if you make a mistake and call the wrong one, just call the right one afterwards and all wil be good.

 Your options for step 3 in Details are:
+(these are called without arguments)

 - .items()
 - .variations
 - .modifiers()
 - .taxes()

-Fixing Mistakes:
+Removing IDs:\
 You can clear all your IDs by calling `.clearIds()`

-There is not a way presently to remove one id.
+There is not a way presently to remove just one id.